rwblokzijl/Msc-thesis-EuroToken/thesis.md

 types can be seen.
 The transaction screen also shows debug information like all checkpoints that have been performed with a validator.
 It also shows information about whether an acceptance block has been received from the counterparty.
-On this screen money can be payed back as well, and blocks van be resent in case of network failure.
+On this screen money can be paid back as well, and blocks van be resent in case of network failure.

 \begin{figure}[htp]